Shared Research Facilities and Equipment

 Chapel Hill

-Our mission is to help YOU with YOUR research.
 Electron microscopy services include project consultation, sample preparation, imaging and training on transmission and scanning electron microscopes.
 Light microscopy services include project consultation and training on image acquisition.
-Confocal, light-sheet, widefield fluorescence, darkfield, and polarization microscopy available.
-Image analysis services including training on image analysis (3D and 2D analysis, colocalization, macros, etc.)
+Laser scanning confocal, spinning disk confocal, light-sheet, widefield fluorescence, darkfield, and polarization microscopy available.
+Image analysis services including training on image analysis (3D and 2D analysis using Imaris and FIJI, colocalization, macros, etc.)

 More information/services: